codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 ## Building the HTMx Frontend

-With the setup complete, we can now begin building our app.
+With the set up complete, we can now begin building our app.
 We will start with the HTMx frontend, and for this you need to create an `app/templates` folder inside the project’s root folder.

 Next, create an `index.html` file inside the `templates` folder, and populate it with the code below: